rafaelramos64/rafaelramos64/README.md

 ## Hello, I'm Rafael Ramos! 👋

-🧑‍🏫  &nbsp; Student of the course Technologist in Systems Analysis and Development at IFPI Campus Picos-PI 🇧🇷  &nbsp; Living in Picos-PI, Brazil
+🧑‍🏫  &nbsp; Student of the course Technologist in Systems Analysis and Development at IFPI Campus Picos-PI<br>

+🇧🇷  &nbsp; Living in Picos-PI, Brazil

 ### What I'm working on 👨‍💻